-- WDE staff will monitor programs based on the risk assessment model to prioritize high risk subgrantees with site visits and ongoing fiscal support and moderate risk subgrantees with desk audits and intermittent fiscal review processes.
-All subgrantees including low risk subgrantees, will continue to submit quarterly expenditure reports via the grants management system as part of the risk assessment process. - Through contracts and WDE-sponsored data collection, programs are evaluated for program quality using the Afterschool Program Assessment System (APAS), the Government Performance and Results Act of 1993 measures that are in place for 21st CCLC, and Wyoming-specific indicators: two measures of increasing student achievement-both in math and language arts (inclusive of all served grades), school day attendance, and one measure of family engagement success. - Capacity Building, Training, and Technical Assistance - The professional development offered to 21st CCLC subgrantees is very much a collaborative effort between the WDE and the Wyoming Afterschool Alliance (WYAA), Wyoming's statewide afterschool network.
-Drawing on needs assessment results from subgrantees and eligible applicants (esp. nonprofits and private schools), local program partners, and stakeholders (including business and industry), the combined efforts of the WDE and the WYAA result in greater opportunities for program coordinators, staff, and parents to participate in meaningful professional and personal growth.
-These assets assist in creating high-quality expanded learning programs for children and youth no matter the size, demographics, or isolation level of their community. - o All subgrantee will be provided with the following training and technical assistance: - Annual Meeting-Provide essential information on grant compliance and management with a focus on effective processes and practices not prescriptive procedures. - Program Quality Assessment for Local Evaluation-As part of the statewide evaluation and local action planning, the APAS tools are a critical component.
+- O WDE staff will monitor programs based on the risk assessment model to prioritize high risk subgrantees with site visits and ongoing fiscal support and moderate risk subgrantees with desk audits and intermittent fiscal review processes.
+All subgrantees including low risk subgrantees, will continue to submit quarterly expenditure reports via the grants management system as part of the risk assessment process. - Through contracts and WDE-sponsored data collection, programs are evaluated for program quality using the Afterschool Program Assessment System (APAS), the Government Performance and Results Act of 1993 measures that are in place for 21st CCLC, and Wyoming-specific indicators: two measures of increasing student achievement-both in math and language arts (inclusive of all served grades), school day attendance, and one measure of family engagement success. - Capacity Building, Training, and Technical Assistance - Orawing on needs assessment results from subgrantees and eligible applicants (esp. nonprofits and private schools), local program partners, and stakeholders (including business and industry), the WDE will contract with skill and content experts to provide greater opportunities for program coordinators, staff, and parents to participate in meaningful professional and personal growth.
+These assets assist in creating high-quality expanded learning programs for children and youth no matter the size, demographics, or isolation level of their community.
+The WDE supports the work of the Wyoming Afterschool Alliance, the statewide afterschool network, through state grants to collaborate with 21stCCLC and the broader afterschool provider network to leverage the program quality and professional development opportunities across the state. - All subgrantee will be provided with the following training and technical assistance: - Annual Meeting-Provide essential information on grant compliance and management with a focus on effective processes and practices not prescriptive procedures. - Program Quality Assessment for Local Evaluation-As part of the statewide evaluation and local action planning, the APAS tools are a critical component.
 Subgrantees are provided basic training on the use of tools and advanced training in using the data and observations for continuous improvement processes (action planning and local evaluation strategies).
 Under a contract with WYAA, subgrantees are also part of a community of practice which meets monthly to discuss program quality assessment issues.
 Data Reporting-Webinar training for 21st CCLC subgrantee staff will be provided on the topics of the 21CCLC Program Participation Report for state evaluation, 21CCLC Annual Performance Report requirements, and survey strategies to address elements of measures of effectiveness around student achievement, behavior, and growth, and parent/family engagement.